JavaScript is required

 This single sentence in Korean would probably be three or four sentences in English.
 The connector endings let you build these elaborate structures while maintaining clarity.

-Anyway, if you're serious about learning Korean through real content, Migaku's browser extension lets you look up Korean words and grammar instantly while watching shows or reading articles.
+Anyway, if you're serious about learning Korean through real content, Migaku's browser extension and app let you look up Korean words and grammar instantly while watching shows or reading articles.
 Makes learning connector endings in context way easier than just memorizing conjugation tables.
 There's a 10-day free trial if you want to check it out.

 Learn Korean with Migaku